potts99/project-hawk/notes.md

-Create a new project
+Create a new project ✅
-Create a new channel
+Create a new channel ✅

-Post an event to a channel
+Post an event to a channel ✅
-Get all events for a project
+Get all events in a channel ✅
-Pause channel function
+Get all events for a project ✅